Decision Augmentation for EY’s clients

 Signal AI is a leading global decision augmentation company, turning the world’s data into knowledge and empowering business leaders across a range of industries to make informed and confident decisions.
 40% of the Fortune 500 including Deloitte, Bank of America and Google use Signal AI’s decision augmentation solution for real-time market and media intelligence to uncover trends, risks and opportunities and to support critical decision-making.

-Signal AI’s brain, named AIQ, continuously reads and understands over 5 million news, blog, broadcast and regulatory documents each day and can surface the relationships between companies, people, products and topics as well as other concepts, providing unparalleled real-time decision making insight. https://www.signal-ai.com/
+Signal AI’s brain, named AIQ, continuously reads and understands over 5 million news, blog, broadcast and regulatory documents each day and can surface the relationships between companies, people, products and topics as well as other concepts, providing unparalleled real-time decision making insight.
+Find out how Signal AI can help you make sense of the world and make more informed decisions. https://www.signal-ai.com/

 Ross joined EY in October 2017 from PwC where he led the incubation and commercialisation of a portfolio of assurance products and services.
 Notable examples of the latter included, PwC Media Assurance, PwC Food Trust and PwC Trust Analytics.

 He was recruited to EY as an SME in an innovation role with the primary objective of establishing a Trust Analytics capability within EY UK&I. Ross’ notable innovation achievements include: